 How you can help your dog’s stiff joints

-As animal lovers, we want to do the best for our dogs and their creaky joints.
-So it’s likely you’re already doing sensible things like cutting down on long walks and ball-throwing sessions, and giving them a joint supplement such as YuMOVE Joint Care PLUS.
+As animal lovers, we want to do the best for our dogs and support their joints.
+So you may already be adjusting their daily exercise on the recommendation of your vet, and giving them a high-quality joint supplement such as YuMOVE Joint Care PLUS.

-You can learn more about dog joint supplements here.
+You can learn more about dog joint supplements from YuMOVE.

-But did you know that there’s also plenty that you can do in your home to make life easier for your pooch?
+But did you know that there’s also plenty that you can do in your home to make life easier for your senior pup?
 Here’s our round-up of tips that can make a big difference for your dog.

 Save your dog from slippery flooring